efinite/utile.tools/README.md

 ## Verbs
 ### Tabulate
-- `tabulate_coef()`: Converts parameters from a model object into a usable table for publication purposes.
-Includes optional formatting of table to a human-readable/exportable form.
 - `tabulate_at_risk()`: Creates a risk table from a model object and specified time points.

 ### Paste